 Garnish the pizza with a bunch of basil leaves to represent the Golgi body.

 Cover your pizza cell with bits of shredded parmesan cheese or vegan cheese.
 Capers would also make great ribosomes.
-Can you think of pizza toppings that are shaped like a ribosome?
+Can you think of other pizza toppings that are shaped like ribosomes?

 After leaving the Golgi body, it’s time for vesicles to get to work!
 The human cell has a few types of vesicles: